StudentDataLabs/EmptyHousingInnovationLab/learning-resources/workshop.md

 2. Select ‘Graduated’ from the drop-down menu
 3. Choose our field: empty_london_percentage_ALL_Empty_2015_Percent
 4. Choose your colour scale with ‘color ramp’.
 You have a few options here but we’re going to stick with the oranges scale
 5. Below, you’ll see ‘method’.
-Usually, I use Natural Breaks (Jenks), which classifies the values into the best and most accurate available groups.
-Alternatively, you can use Pretty Breaks, which are highly popular.
-We’ll go with the Natural Breaks (Jenks) method as it will give the more accurate map
+Usually, I use Natural Breaks (Jenks), which classifies the values into the most accurate available groups, or Pretty Breaks, which is highly popular.
+The methods have their advantages and disadvantages so do some research first.
+We’ll go with the Natural Breaks (Jenks) method here
 6. Under ‘classes’ you can choose how many ramps.
 We’ll go for 5.
 Select ‘Classify’ and ‘OK’

 ![](https://studentdatalabs.files.wordpress.com/2016/10/screen-shot-2016-10-21-at-02-55-39.png)